The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Some companies will promote the fact that they do not charge a single supplement for solo travellers.
 While that may be true, it does not necessarily guarantee you a private room.
 It usually means if there is another solo woman on the trip, you will share a room.
 If not, you will get your own room for no extra charge.

 It can be an adventure rooming with someone you don’t know.
 I had only met my roommate Clemencia twice, years earlier, before we shared a room in India.
-I loved it – it made me feel like I was back in university.
+Having a roommate was fun; it made me feel like I was back in university.
 And I made a dear friend and travel companion in the process.

 Pace of a Group Tour